 8. Thanksgiving Tens Frame Task Cards

-Last, but not least, these Thanksgiving task cards: Tens-frames, Numbers to 20, actively engage the students in Counting and Cardinality and Number Operations in Base Ten standards.
+Last, but not least, these Thanksgiving task cards: Tens-frames, Numbers to 20, actively engage the students in number concepts, such as Counting and Cardinality and Number Operations in Base Ten.
 Students count “how many” Thanksgiving objects within the tens frames, and write the number on their recording sheet.

-Make this holiday season a little less stressful with these engaging Thanksgiving activities for kids.
-Choose your favorites or save money and time planning with the Kindergarten Thanksgiving Bundle, complete with all the printable activities and Thanksgiving worksheets highlighted above.
+Make this holiday season a little less stressful with these engaging Thanksgiving kindergarten worksheets and printable activities.
+Choose your favorites or save money and time planning with the Kindergarten Thanksgiving Bundle, complete with all the Thanksgiving worksheets highlighted above.

-Enter promo code LEARNING to get 10% off your Thanksgiving Activities for Kindergarten
+Enter promo code LEARNING to get 10% off your Thanksgiving Kindergarten Worksheets Bundle

 Before you go, here are a flew blog posts you may enjoy: